Student creative writers bring work to stage for critique

-The characters in the one act plays were partly inspired by student visits with inmates at Marion Correctional Institution during spring semester.
+The characters in the plays were partly inspired by student visits with inmates at Marion Correctional Institution during spring semester.
 These visits were coordinated by Kendra Hovey of Healing Broken Circles, an organization that provides classes to inmates in areas such as theater, language arts, foreign languages, creative writing, and computer programming.